-The Undergraduate Academic Appeals Committee is composed of seven faculty, five students, and a non-voting representative of the Provost's Office.
+The Undergraduate Academic Appeals Committee is composed of seven faculty, one student, and a non-voting representative of the Provost's Office.
 The committee has the responsibility for hearing student appeals of alleged violations of academic policy and making recommendations to the Provost.
 A student may file a formal, written appeal before the committee only after attempting to resolve the appeal with the appropriate faculty or administrative persons.
 A grade appeal must be filed no later than one calendar year after the recording of the grade being appealed.

 The appeal system, which deals with inequitable application of academic policy, affords recourse to a student who has evidence, or believes that evidence exists, to show that an inappropriate grade has been assigned or other inappropriate formal academic action has been taken.
 For example, this may be a result of (a) mechanical error, (b) discrimination, (c) a violation of published academic policy, (d) allegation of academic dishonesty, or (e) error in judging the quality of the student's work.